allegheny-college-cmpsc-105-spring-2024/resto-AOtbliesk/_explorations/review2.md

 ---
 layout: post
-# TODO: update the title inside the quotes to suit your restaurant review needs
+# : update the title inside the quotes to suit your restaurant review needs
 title: "rev 2"
 permalink: explorations/review2
 nav: true
 ---

-"iScream exceeded all my expectations!
-As a self-proclaimed ice cream connoisseur, I'm always on the hunt for the next big thing in frozen desserts, and let me tell you, iScream delivers in spades.
-The ambiance is charming and cozy, making it the perfect spot to indulge in a guilty pleasure or two.
-What truly sets them apart, though, is the quality of their ingredients.
-You can taste the difference with each spoonful – the creamy texture, the intense flavors, the perfect balance of sweetness.
-I particularly enjoyed their seasonal specials; the pumpkin spice flavor was a revelation!
-And don't even get me started on their handmade waffle cones – absolute perfection.
-Whether you're craving a classic scoop or feeling adventurous, iScream has something for everyone.
-Trust me, you won't be disappointed!" - Gideon DeViller
+"Stepping into iScream is like entering a world of frozen wonder.
+Rory and Nia have truly created a masterpiece of an ice cream shop.
+From the moment you walk in, you're greeted with the sweet aroma of freshly made waffle cones and the sight of colorful, creamy delights beckoning from behind the glass counter.
+The selection of flavors is simply astounding – from classic favorites like cookies and cream to exotic creations like mango habanero.
+On my visit, I opted for a double scoop of salted caramel and strawberry cheesecake, and let me tell you, it was pure bliss in a cone.
+The ice cream was so rich and decadent, with just the right balance of sweetness and flavor.
+And the texture?
+Creamy perfection.
+But it's not just the ice cream that makes iScream special; it's the entire experience.
+Rory and Nia have created a warm and inviting atmosphere where you feel like part of the family from the moment you walk in.
+The staff are always friendly and eager to help, offering samples and recommendations with a smile.
+Whether you're a first-time visitor or a regular patron, iScream is guaranteed to delight your taste buds and lift your spirits.
+Trust me, you won't be disappointed!"